XanaduAI/thewalrus/docs/code/libwalrus.rst

 :cpp:func:`libwalrus::hafnian`                                 Returns the hafnian of a matrix using the algorithm described in *A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer*, `arxiv:1805.12498 <https://arxiv.org/abs/1805.12498>`__.
 :cpp:func:`libwalrus::loop_hafnian`                            Returns the loop hafnian of a matrix using the algorithm described in *A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer*, `arxiv:1805.12498 <https://arxiv.org/abs/1805.12498>`__.
 :cpp:func:`libwalrus::hafnian_rpt`                             Returns the hafnian of a matrix with repeated rows and columns using the algorithm described in *From moments of sum to moments of product*, `doi:10.1016/j.jmva.2007.01.013 <https://dx.doi.org/10.1016/j.jmva.2007.01.013>`__.
-:cpp:func:`libwalrus::hafnian_approx`                          Returns the approximate hafnian of a matrix with non-negative entries by sampling over determinants.
-The higher the number of samples, the better the accuracy.
-:cpp:func:`libwalrus::torontonian`                             Returns the Torontonian of a matrix using the algorithm described in *A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer*, `arxiv:1805.12498 <https://arxiv.org/abs/1805.12498>`__.
-:cpp:func:`libwalrus::torontonian_fsum`                        Returns the torontonian of a matrix using the algorithm described in *A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer*, `arxiv:1805.12498 <https://arxiv.org/abs/1805.12498>`__, with increased accuracy via the ``fsum`` summation algorithm.
 :cpp:func:`libwalrus::permanent`                               Returns the permanent of a matrix using Ryser's algorithm with Gray code ordering.
 :cpp:func:`libwalrus::perm_fsum`                               Returns the permanent of a matrix using Ryser's algorithm with Gray code ordering, with increased accuracy via the ``fsum`` summation algorithm.
 :cpp:func:`libwalrus::hermite_multidimensional_cpp`            Returns photon number statistics of a Gaussian state for a given covariance matrix as described in *Multidimensional Hermite polynomials and photon distribution for polymode mixed light* `arxiv:9308033 <https://arxiv.org/abs/hep-th/9308033>`__.